Global crisis in 2020 changed the way you do business. Have you ‘found’ the problem yet?

 Most products fail by trying to solve multiple problems at the same time; everybody in the room wants to contribute and have that ‘innovative’ idea for a new feature.
 With too many features, we end up making confusing products and diluted value propositions for the users.
 The audience finds it difficult to comprehend and as a result, the brand positioning is diluted.

-This, in turn, adds to the complexity of the marketing communication, and the product suffers, teams dissolve and startups fail.
+This, in turn, adds to the complexity of the marketing communication, and the product suffers, teams dissolve and we have seen many startups fail.

 How to solve a customer problem?
 Defining product strategy.